harshinibadri/DeliveryEstimationApp/README.md

 # Delivery Estimation App

 This is a backend application for estimating delivery dates and checking product availability based on user-provided details.
 It is designed to integrate with a frontend for seamless user experience and can be extended for various e-commerce applications.
+Logistics Providers:
+1. Provider A: Same-day delivery for orders placed before 5 PM, provided the product is in stock in the warehouse.
+2. Provider B: Same-day delivery for orders placed before 9 AM; next-day delivery for orders placed after.
+3. General Partners: Delivery within 2 to 5 days depending on the pincode (metro, non-metro, or tier 2-3 cities).
+Challenge Details:
+1. Product Selection:
+○ Display a list of products for users to select from.
+○ Simulate product stock availability (e.g., 80% of products are in stock for any warehouse).
+2. Pincode Input:
+○ Allow users to input a valid pincode.
+○ Validate the pincode and associate it with the appropriate logistics provider.
+3. Delivery Date Estimation Logic:
+○ Use the pincode and provider to estimate the delivery date:
+■ Provider A: Same-day if ordered before 5 PM and in stock.
+■ Provider B: Same-day if ordered before 9 AM, next-day otherwise.
+■ General Partners: Delivery within 2-5 days depending on the region.
+4. Timer for Same-Day Delivery:
+○ Add a visible countdown timer for Provider A and Provider B orders to indicate how much time remains for qualifying for same-day delivery.
+This should function similarly to Amazon's countdown timer.
+5. Date and Time Awareness:
+○ Ensure the application accurately considers the current date and time to calculate delivery estimates.
+6. Hosting Requirement:
+○ Host the application on a platform like Vercel, Netlify, or any other suitable hosting service.
+○ Provide a URL where the application can be accessed and tested

 ## Table of Contents